demergent-labs/azle/the_azle_book/src/query_methods.md

 -   No consensus
 -   Latency on the order of ~100 milliseconds
 -   5 billion Wasm instruction limit
+-   4 GiB heap limit
--   ~32k queries per second per canister TODO double-check this
+-   ~32k queries per second per canister

 The most basic way to expose your canister's functionality publicly is through a query method.
 Here's an example of a simple query method: